AsimovMolediver/Inventory-Management-Software/README.md

 This is a simple product management system developed in Python using the pandas library.
 It allows for the addition, updating, and viewing of products in a DataFrame.

+You can download the files separately or download the .rar file, it has all the same files inside.

 ## Functions Implemented
 Product Catalog Management: Adding, updating, and categorizing inventory items;